sgys banner books

 Are You Outraged?

 Friend, are there not people being spiritually destroyed due to the refusal of those in leadership to warn, according to the perfect divine source of intelligence, God’s Word?
-The apostle Paul clearly told us that warning was an integral part of the divine calling mandated upon true shepherds (Col. 1:27-29; 2:8).
+The apostle Paul clearly told us that warning was an integral part of the divine calling mandated upon true shepherds (Colossians 1:27-29; 2:8).

 Consider the divine mandate upon those in leadership and the severe consequence for not warning: